polterguy/magic/README.md

 * `MSSQL` - Microsoft SQL Server
 * `SQLIte` - SQLIte database (this is the default, and probably _not_ something you'd like to use in a real app)

-## License, buy me a bottle of Champagne
+## Licensing, buy me a bottle of Champagne

 Magic is licensed as Affero GPL, which implies that you can only use it to create Open Source software - However, a proprietary enabling license can be obtained for $50 by following [this PayPal link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=W5AG4JZE2TL98) and